iCodeWalker/posapp/README.md

-#This app is for assignmnet purpose.
+#This React app is for assignment purpose.

+Uses redux and react-redux for state managemnet. react-router for routing.